Twocoolguy/BrickThrower/README.md

 - Removed ability to use a trident obtained through brickthrower.
 - Removed ability to enchant items obtained through brickthrower with an enchanting table.
 - Removed ability to smelt brickthrower items in a furnace.
-- Removed the ability to use items from brickthrower in a brewing stand.
+- Removed the ability to use items from brickthrower in a brewing stand (except 1.8).
 - Removed ability to use leads from brickthrower on mobs.
 - Removed ability to dye sheep with dye obtained from brickthrower.
 - Fixed a big bug where when the item disappeared it would still do damage to an entity if it got near it.
 - Removed ability to operate with tools obtained through brickthrower.
 - Added a check to see if your inventory was full when doing /brth get
 - Removed the ability to place lily pads with brickthrower (they still appear as ghost blocks sadly).

-# Need to do:
-Change it so instead of checking when an entity is hit, you check when the player clicks with a weapon/brickthrower item in their hand.
-This will allow throwing bricks to do damage.

-## All of these patches must be tested on each main version
-V = Tested and works properly

-X = Not tested.

-O = Tested but does not work properly.

-? = Unknown

-- Remove ability to fix stuff with anvil.
-(X - 1.8) (V - 1.9) (V - 1.10) (? - 1.11) (V - 1.12) (V - 1.13) (V - 1.14) (V - 1.15) (V - 1.16)

-## Things that have been "patched" but need to be tested
-- N/A.
+- Removed the ability to fix brickthrower items with an anvil (except 1.8).

 ## May be fixed later but not in this patch
 - Remove ability to use horse armor from brickthrower.
 (1.8+)